Hannah Laing: 2019–2024: Breakthrough and launching Doof

+2025–present: Into the Bounce, HI Ibiza residency and Doof in the Park

 In July 2025, Laing launched the inaugural Doof in the Park festival at Camperdown Country Park in Dundee.
 The one-day electronic music event attracted around 15,000 attendees and featured performances across multiple stages, with artists including Armin van Buuren, Judge Jules, Lisa Lashes and Laing herself headlining.
 The festival received positive coverage for showcasing Dundee’s growing role in Scotland’s electronic music scene.
 The festival was confirmed to return in 2026 following the conclusion of the inaugural event.
+The event was widely seen as a landmark moment for the city’s contemporary music culture, marking one of the largest electronic music gatherings ever held in Dundee.

+In the same year, Laing began a residency at Hï Ibiza, performing across multiple dates during the summer season.
+She also released her second EP titled Into the Bounce.
+Laing released "Have You Ever Loved (Ellie)" in November 2025, in tribute to her best friend who had died earlier in the year, the single was given the Hottest Record accolade by BBC Radio 1 on the day of its release.